 Oh man!
-You just got your amazing new iPad Pro, tore it out of the box, and wondered how you got duped into dropping $130 on that tiny white Apple Pencil.
+You just got your amazing new iPad Pro, tore it out of the box, and wondered how you tricked somebody into dropping $130 on that tiny white Apple Pencil.
 Now it’s time to get things set up.
 Thankfully, this is an easy process, especially if you already use an iPhone or iPad with iCloud.

 So easy, in fact, that there are just a few things you need to do to move from your old iPad to a new one, or to migrate from an iPhone.
 And setting up a new iPad Pro from scratch isn’t much harder — gone are the days of manually copying passwords just to get to the home screen.